ibm-cloud-architecture/ibm-cloud-stencils/README.md

 - Have a solid border.
 - Are implemented as diagram containers (container=1).
+- Are nested boxes that don't cross multiple box boundaries.
 - Represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
 - Includes IBM Cloud, Region, Zone, VPC, Subnet, etc.